Chart Color Schemes

 Chambers Flat - Logan Reserve was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Chambers Flat-Logan Reserve exhibited higher cultural diversity than most local areas, with 32.8% of its residents born overseas and 25.3% speaking a language other than English at home.
-Christianity was the predominant religion in Chambers Flat-Logan Reserve, accounting for 44.6% of the population.
-Notably, the 'Other' religious category comprised 2.9%, slightly higher than the 2.7% regional average.
+Chambers Flat - Logan Reserve has a higher level of cultural diversity compared to most local areas, with 32.8% of its population born overseas and 25.3% speaking a language other than English at home.
+Christianity is the predominant religion in Chambers Flat - Logan Reserve, making up 44.6% of the population.
+The category 'Other' shows an overrepresentation, comprising 2.9% of the population compared to 1.3% across Greater Brisbane.

 Frequently Asked Questions - Diversity